Interested in learning about chord voicing?

 Voice chords in the open position.

-Guitar players frequently use the chords in the open position with doubling, which produces sounds in multiple octaves.
-This leads to more overtones and a much fuller and bigger sound, particularly when the chord is spread out over more strings.
+Guitar players frequently use the guitar chords in the open position with doubling, which produces sounds in multiple octaves.
+This leads to more overtones and a much fuller and bigger sound, particularly when the chord is spread over more strings.
 In piano also, you can try an open voicing to have much better sound quality,

 Chord Voicing for Ease of Fingering on Guitars.

 In our article on the Guitar CAGED system, we introduced you to the different chord voicings and broke them into partial forms that are easy to finger.
 We also showed various partial forms to play the C form barre chords.

 Use of different hands for playing a chord on the Piano.